10 Things to Do in Cádiz in August

 Bullring| ©CdeHaan

-If you are a fan of bullfighting in Cadiz you will discover in August one of the most traditional fairs of the discipline.
-In the Real Plaza de El Puerto de Santa Maria are held every year bullfights, bullfights with picadors and practical classes involving the most famous bullfighters in Spain.
+If you are a fan of bullfighting, in August you will discover one of the most traditional fairs of this discipline in Cadiz.
+Every year, the Real Plaza de El Puerto de Santa María hosts bullfights, novilladas with picadors, and practical classes involving the most famous bullfighters in Spain.

-The celebration of the Bullfighting Fair also coincides with other events in the Sanlucar de Barrameda area, so you can make the most of your visit by also attending the Sanlucar Horse Races and the Guadalquivir River Exaltation Festival.
+The Bullfighting Fair also coincides with other events in the Sanlúcar de Barrameda area, so you can make the most of your visit by also attending the Sanlúcar Horse Races and the Fiesta de Exaltación del Río Guadalquivir.
 This is ideal if you are planning a short stay in the city because you can save time.
-If that is your case here is a list of activities so you can discover Cadiz in 3 days
+If that's the case, here's a list of activities so you can discover Cadiz in 3 days

-The Bullfighting Fair takes place during the first week of August, so you can attend the whole event or buy a ticket for a single day.
+The Bullfighting Fair takes place during the first week of August, so you can attend the entire event or buy a ticket for a single day.

 Details of interest